 It is possible that Capt.
 Thomas Graves studied law and was a barrister.
 Note the bequeathing of law books "to my brother Thomas" in the will of William Crashawe.
 Articles about the Croshaw family in the Graves Family Newsletter (pages 52-54, 1995, and page 81, 1994) are pertinent.
 They state that Capt.
 Raleigh Croshaw arrived in Oct.
 1608 in Jamestown, VA with Capt.
 Thomas Graves.
 One of his sons, Joseph Croshaw, was a barrister, believed to have been trained in England, and apparently his father, Capt.
 Raleigh Croshaw, also had been a barrister there before he emigrated.
 A search for a barrister named Thomas Graves in England might be helpful.

-In spite of much research over many years, this family has been shown to be the most difficult of any major Graves family to accurately define.
+In spite of much research over many years by many researchers, this family has been the most difficult of any major Graves family to accurately define.
 The amount of new information gathered from our DNA study has been of tremendous value in giving us a much better understanding of the structure of the family of Capt.
 Thomas Graves of VA than we could ever have gotten by traditional research alone.
 However, many of us were surprised and puzzled by the discovery that the four lines that Capt.
 Thomas Graves initially appeared to descend from actually represented 4 different male ancestors, not just one.
 NOTE: The four lines have now been reduces to three and probably only two.
 The line that was eliminated is

 - Thomas1, John2, Ralph3, Ralph4 -- most likely line